nfkp/nfkp-godot-scripts/GlslTexture/README.md

 ### path
 path to glsl file.
 Ex: `"res://shader.glsl"`
 ### resolution
 Resolution of texture.
-The shader writes to a square texture, since UV coordinates go from 0.0 to 1.0.
-The default value is 512
+The shader writes to a square texture.
+The default value is 512 by 512 px.
 ### uniform_data
 Data sent to the uniform buffer, whose memory is organized in the std140 layout.
 By default the `glsl_write_to_texture()` function sends a uniform with the resolution in it.
-The sort of Vulkan that Godot uses doesn't have the `GL_EXT_scalar_block_layout` extension loaded, so the size of uniform buffers are rounded up to a multiple of the size of a vec4.
+The size of uniform buffers are rounded up to a multiple of the size of a vec4.
 You'll have to add filler data so the data is organized in blocks of 16 bytes.

 [From wiki:](https://www.khronos.org/opengl/wiki/Interface_Block_(GLSL))
 The rules for std140 layout are covered quite well in the OpenGL specification ([OpenGL 4.5, Section 7.6.2.2, page 137](https://registry.khronos.org/OpenGL/specs/gl/glspec45.core.pdf#page=159)).
 Among the most important is the fact that arrays of types are not necessarily tightly packed.
 An array of floats in such a block will not be the equivalent to an array of floats in C/C++.
 The array stride (the bytes between array elements) is always rounded up to the size of a vec4 (ie: 16-bytes).
 So arrays will only match their C/C++ definitions if the type is a multiple of 16 bytes